User Experience: Best Practices on Effective Visual Hierarchy

 Three levels for web, two for mobile

-As we mentioned above, different fonts form typographic levels which consist of such elements as headlines, subheaders, body copy, call-to-action elements, and captions.
+As we mentioned above, different fonts form typographic levels, which consist of such elements as headlines, subheaders, body copy, call-to-action elements, and captions.
 There are three typographic levels: primary, secondary, and tertiary.
 The first one includes the biggest type and aims at drawing people’s attention to the core information on the screen.
-The next level provides copy elements which are easily scanned and help users navigate through the content.
+The next level provides copy elements that are easily scanned and help users navigate through the content.
 The tertiary level usually applies body text and some additional data which is presented via a relatively small type.

 In many cases, web products include all three levels since they are more likely to provide a big amount of content.
 On the other hand, designers are recommended to keep the number of layers within two while creating typography for mobile.
 The small screens don’t provide enough space for three levels so the elements of a secondary level such as subheaders have to step aside to make mobile UI look clean.